google/skia/site/user/api/SkCanvas_Reference.md

 SkDrawFilter* getDrawFilter() const
 </pre>

-Legacy call to be deprecated.
+legacy; to be deprecatedLegacy call to be deprecated.

 ---